tighten/ziggy/README.md

 @routes('author')
 ```

-Or if you want to expose multiple groups you can pass an array with the groups keys.
+Or if you want to expose multiple groups you can pass an array of group names.
 Example:

 ```php
 @routes(['admin', 'author'])